LatentLens: Revealing Highly Interpretable Visual Tokens in LLMs: Experiments

 \subsection{Visual token representations are consistently interpretable across layers}

 The main question we investigate is how interpretable are visual token representations as they are processed by LLMs?
-To answer this question, we randomly sample 100 image patches from 100 images\footnote{To lower API costs, we test 100 patches, resulting in $3 \text{ methods} \times 100 \text{ patches} \times 9 \text{ models} \times 9 \text{ layers} = 24.3\text{K}$ calls.} from the PixMo-Cap validation set and compare the fraction of interpretable representations for \lens, \elens, and \logitlens using the LLM judge described in \S\ref{subsec:experimental_setup}.
+To answer this question, we randomly sample 100 image patches from 100 images\footnote{To lower API costs, we test 100 patches, resulting in $3 \text{ methods} \times 100 \text{ patches} \times 9 \text{ models} \times 9 \text{ layers} = 24.3\text{K}$ calls.} from the PixMo-Cap validation set and compare the fraction of interpretable representations for \lens, \elens, and \logitlens\footnote{In \Cref{app:tunedlens} we also study an improved version of LogitLens, TunedLens \citep{belrose2023eliciting}, and find that it does not change our LogitLens results.} using the LLM judge described in \S\ref{subsec:experimental_setup}.

 \textbf{Results.} \Cref{fig:interp_combined_vertical} shows the fraction of interpretable visual token representations according to \lens, \elens, and \logitlens for all models and layers.
 For \elens (\ref{fig:interp_combined_vertical}a), we find that a reasonably large number of visual tokens are interpretable for some models, e.g., for all OLMo-based variants, 34--62\% of visual tokens are interpretable from the input layer onward.
 For Qwen2-based models, however, only a small fraction of visual tokens are interpretable across layers (less than 20\%).
 Llama3-based models fall in between with 20--50\% of the visual tokens being labelled as interpretable.